icyphy/emsoft25/README.md

 ## TODOs
 - [ ] Bring EGS as a submodule here and document how to set it up using a virtual environment etc,
-- [ ] Create a FlexPRET config for the RTAS submission so others easily can build it
+- [ ] Create a FlexPRET config used for the EMSOFT submission so others easily can build it
-- [ ] we should also add the source links here and how to run the script to compile and do WCET analysis
+- [ ] Add the source links here and how to run the script to compile and do WCET analysis